PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-polymc.md

 ### How do I open a .zip file?

 Windows by default can "open" **.zip** archive files, but in order to use PolyMC, you will want to **extract** it instead.

-For more detailed instructions, please see our dedicated [Windows](../../installing/windows) install guide.

 ### Windows Protected my PC?